 Property 2, is handled at each place where cons-cells are allocated.
 The exact details differ a little from one place to another, so I will point this out in the code further down.
 But in essence what it means is that the stack and the evaluation context is set to a previously known state and then the evaluation loop is re-entered with a perform gc flag set.
 The evaluator will then perform GC in the next iteration.
 When GC is done the next iteration of the evaluator will continue work with the evaluation context.

-the globally defined environment (in the case of define
+the globally defined environment (in the case of define) or

 by updating the local environment that the evaluation context